Integrals

 There are two main methods to carry out the integral, depending on how the interpolation is performed.

-• function = 'linear'.
-The function is evaluated by interpolating linearly the input values of \(x\) and \(y=f(x)\).
+function = 'linear'.
+The function is evaluated by interpolating linearly the input values of \(x\) and \(y=f(x)\).x.
+1D double numpy array containing the input, equally spaced, values of \(x\).y.
+1D double numpy array containing the values of \(y=f(x)\) at thexarray positions.

-• function = 'log'.
-The function is evaluated by interpolating logaritmically the input values of \(x\) and \(y=f(x)\).
+function = 'log'.
+The function is evaluated by interpolating logaritmically the input values of \(x\) and \(y=f(x)\).x.
+1D double numpy array containing the input, equally spaced in log, values of \(\log_{10}(x)\).y.
+1D double numpy array containing the values of \(y=f(x)\) at thexarray positions.

 An example of using the log-interpolation to compute the integral \(\int_1^2 e^x dx\) is this